karshingupta/Predictive-Modeling/01README.md

-### Predictive Modeling, Using GDP Per Capita as a target to represent globaL health.
+## Predictive modeling using gdp per capita to represent global health.